SupTam/kodit/project-euler/001-multiplesOf3And5/readme.md

 ```

-It worked ! but, It is not efficient at all because I tried to run with hackerrank and I was stucked with the test that limit the runtime.
+It worked!
+But, It is not efficient at all because I tried to run with hackerrank and I was stuck with the test that limits the runtime.

-therefore, It might be some solution which is faster? so, I realised, ..
+Therefore, It might be some faster solution?
+So, I tried again.

 #### Second try